How to Make Your Own Powdered Calcium Carbonate, Also Called Calcium Powder (And How to Use It for Your Health)

 You can also help your children keep strong, healthy enamel and fight off tooth decay.
 You might enjoy this article about tooth health for lots more information about how to keep your teeth healthy and what to do about tooth ache or tooth decay.

-There are many things that go into keeping your teeth healthy, but calcium is one of the top performers to understand.
+There are many things that go into keeping your teeth and bones healthy, but calcium is one of the top performers to understand.
 Find out why to add calcium carbonate to your diet, what it is, and how to make your own, as well as how to supplement your health with it.

 Did you know eggshells are absolutely the best natural source of calcium around?
 Surprise!
 They absolutely are!